flatiron/director/README.md

 ##What

-SugarSkull is a very small client side router that provides state management.
-What?
-A route is a URL and a state is the active data and appearance of the application.
-So when the url changes, the router performs a given task and then the application transforms, but doesn't reload the page.
-This is especially great for making web sites feel more responsive, like desktop apps.
+SugarSkull is an event emitter.
+It monitors the URL.
+When the URL changes, and it is a match to one defined in your router, it's associated functions are executed.
+Simple.

+<b>What can this do for your app?</b>

- - Basic glue for building single page apps.
+ - Simple glue for building single page apps.
+ - Promotes code portability.
+ - Isolates intention (designed to separate routing from application logic).
  - Helps clarify the code path.
- - Isolates intention (designed to separate routing from application logic).
  - Code exclusion without interference.

- - Promotes code portability.
+<b>Compared to Sammy.js and Backbone.js</b>

+ - SugarSkull is declarative so it promotes the centralization of your router design.
+ - Sammy.js is jQuery dependent, modeled after a server side technology.
+ - Backbone has limited support for routing, sugar-skull is complementary.

 checkout a demo <a href="http://hij1nx.github.com/SugarSkull/">here</a>.
 <br/>

 ##How

-SugarSkull uses the <b>HTML5 pushState API</b> and polyfills to support older browsers.
+SugarSkull uses the <b>HTML5 pushState API</b> and polyfills to support older browsers by using the url hash value.
-SugarSkull keeps track of what happens to the url, if the url changes, it fires off some function(s) that you have specified in the configuration.

 <!-- If a browser supports pushState, then the path of the URL changes, this is nice for the user
 because it's very readable.
 If not, we divide the url into two parts.
 First the server-side (everything